section-engineering-education/engineering-education/content/articles/registration-form-react.js-firebase/index.md

   - url: /engineering-education/registration-form-react.js-firebase/hero.jpeg
     alt: How to Create a Registration Form using React.js and Connect it to Firebase Hero Image
 ---
-In this tutorial, you are going to learn how to make a registration form using React.js and connect it with firebase from scratch using react hooks, bootstrap, and firebase.
+In this tutorial, we are going to learn how to make a registration form using React.js and connect it with firebase from scratch using React hooks, Bootstrap, and Firebase.
 <!--more-->
-Here an image of what you will build at the end of this tutorial.
+Here is an image of what you will build at the end of this tutorial.

 ![Final form](/engineering-education/registration-form-react.js-firebase/finalregistrationform.png)